 Early Life and Education

-Sir James Arthur Ratcliffe was born on October 18, 1952, in Failsworth, Lancashire, England.
+James Arthur Ratcliffe was born on October 18, 1952, in Failsworth, Lancashire, England.
 His father was a joiner who later ran a factory, and his mother worked in an accounts office.
-Ratcliffe attended Beverley Grammar School and went on to study chemical engineering at the University of Birmingham, graduating in 1974 with a 2:1.
-He later earned an MBA from London Business School in 1980.
+Growing up in a council house, Ratcliffe attended Beverley Grammar School before earning a degree in chemical engineering from the University of Birmingham in 1974.
+He later obtained an MBA from the London Business School, further developing his business skills.

 Rise to Success